logo

 Ari Rosa

 That's exciting, certainly.
 We're excited to see what you guys can do with Coyote under your umbrella.
-If I could just for my follow-up, maybe hone in on the fourth quarter outlook.
-The $40-45 million of adjusted EBITDA sounded like RxO did standalone EBITDA of about $31 million in third quarter.
-Then if I think back to your June presentation when you announced the acquisition or when you were detailing some of the synergies around the acquisition, I think Coyote was doing $86 million annualized on EBITDA, which would be run rate, $20 million a quarter.
-Just help me with the component pieces there.
-As we think about fourth quarter, what's the contribution from Coyote?
-What's the contribution from RxO?
-Then how impactful is this seasonal component or maybe the seasonal headwind that would suggest the two businesses combined or maybe coming in a little bit below where they were for 2023?
+If I could just, for my follow-up, maybe hone in on the fourth quarter outlook.
+So the $40 to $45 million of adjusted EBITDA sounded like RXO did standalone EBITDA of about $31 million in third quarter.
+And then if I think back to your June presentation when you announced the acquisition, or when you kind of were detailing some of the synergies around the acquisition.
+I think Coyote was doing $86 million annualized in EBITDA, which would be kind of run rate, call it $20 million a quarter.
+So just help me with kind of the component pieces there of, you know, as we think about fourth quarter, what's the contribution from Coyote?
+What's the contribution from RXO?
+And then how impactful is this kind of seasonal component or maybe the seasonal headwind that would suggest kind of the two businesses combined or maybe coming in a little bit below where they were for 2023.
 Thanks.

 speaker

-When you look at the fourth quarter, Ari, really there's three things that I would focus on for what we're seeing.
+Yeah, so when you look at the fourth quarter, Ari, you know, really there's three things that I would focus on for what we're seeing.
 First, as both Jared and I highlighted in our prepared commentary, you saw purchase transportation go up during the month of October.
-While legacy RxO had some spot loads and some projects that came in, legacy Coyote did not have those same opportunities came through.
-For us, we're actually viewing that as a great thing.
+And while Legacy RxO had some spot loads and some projects that came in, Legacy Coyote did not have those same opportunities that came through.
+And for us, we're actually viewing that as a great thing.
 That's another opportunity to talk about building synergies within the acquisition is to be able to get Coyote into growth mode to where they're not just serving the contract business well, but that as a group, we're creating solutions.
 We've got great service.
-We're building on the relationships that were the first call that customers make on spot loads and project and times of stress.
-The second thing is the last mile in the third quarter performed seasonally well for us.
-We told you that we were expecting a muted peak season.
-For that piece, we expect last mile's EBITDA to go down quarter over quarter.
-Then the last thing is both our maintenance transportation and brokerage business have a lot of automotive business and the automotive industry is down.
-That is impacting the For us, as we look towards of what we're doing in the future of being able to build off of the synergies, capitalize on purchase transportation and looking out at this business for the long term, we're in a very good position.
+We're building on the relationships that were the first call that customers make on spot loads and project in times of stress.
+The second thing is the last mile in the third quarter performed seasonally well for us, and we told you that we were expecting a muted peak season.
+So for that piece, we expect last mile's EBITDA to go down quarter over quarter.
+And then the last thing is both our maintenance transportation and brokerage business have a lot of automotive business, and the automotive industry is down.
+So that is impacting the guide.
+For us, as we look towards what we're doing in the future of being able to build off of the synergies, capitalize on purchase transportation, and looking out at this business for the long term, we're in a very good position.
 Got it.
 That's very helpful.
-Thank you for

 speaker